 3D Design & Architecture is about living in the modern world, understanding materials and how they influence design.

-- Five GCSEs at grade C/4 or above including English Language or Maths
+- Five GCSEs at grade 4 or above including English Language and Maths.

-- Grade C/4 or above in an Art & Design or Creative Media GCSE subject is preferred
+- Grade 4 or above in an Art & Design or Creative Media GCSE subject is preferred.

 We recommend that you take Core Maths alongside this course.